A Serre weight conjecture for geometric Hilbert modular forms in characteristic p: introduction

 We begin by recalling the definition of Hilbert modular varieties in \S\ref{sec:HMV} and Hilbert modular forms in~\S\ref{sec:hmfs} in our context.
 For us, a weight will be a pair $(k,l) \in \mathbb{Z}^\Sigma \times \mathbb{Z}^\Sigma$, where $\Sigma$ is the set of embeddings $F \to \mathbb{Q}$.
 A fundamental observation is the absence in characteristic $p$ of the parity condition on $k$ that appears in the usual definition of weights of Hilbert modular forms (with respect to $G$, as opposed to $G^*$) in characteristic zero; our $(k,l)$ is arbitrary.
 In \S\ref{section:Hecke} we explain the construction of Hecke operators in our setting, and in \S\ref{sec:Hasse} we recall (and adapt) the definition of partial Hasse invariants from~\cite{AG}.

 In \S\ref{sec:galois} we establish the existence of Galois representations associated to mod $p$ Hilbert modular eigenforms of arbitrary weight.
 More precisely we prove (see Theorem~\ref{thm:galois}): \begin{ithm} If $f$ is a mod $p$ Hilbert modular eigenform of weight $(k,l)$ and level $U(\mathfrak{n})$ with $\mathfrak{n}$ prime to $p$, then there is a Galois representation $\rho_f : G_F \to \mathrm{GL}_2(\overline{\mathbb{F}}_p)$ such that if $v\nmid \mathfrak{n}p$, then $\rho_f$ is unramified at $v$ and the characteristic polynomial of $\rho_f(\mathrm{Frob}_v)$ is $X^2 - a_v X + d_v \mathrm{Nm}_{F/\mathbb{Q}}(v)$, where $T_v f = a_v f$ and $S_v f = d_v f$. \end{ithm} This was proved independently by Emerton--Reduzzi--Xiao~\cite{ERX} and Goldring--Koskivirta~\cite{GoK} under parity hypotheses on $k$.
 The new ingredient allowing us to treat arbitrary $(k,l)$ is to use congruences to forms of level divisible by primes over $p$.
-We remark that our proof relies on a cohomological vanishing result that is a byproduct of the proof of the main result of the forthcoming paper~\cite{DKS}.
+This introduces a number of technical difficulties, the most critical of which is overcome using a cohomological vanishing result proved in joint work with Kassaei in~\cite{DKS}.